 AP Chinese is a semester course that covers the equivalent of the fourth level of a high school Chinese course.
 It includes aural/oral skills, reading comprehension, grammar, and composition.
-The AP Chinese Language and Culture course is designed to provide students with varied opportunities to further develop their proficiency across the three communicative modes: interpersonal, interpretive, and presentational.
+The AP Chinese Language and Culture course is designed to provide students with varied opportunities to further develop their proficiency across the three communicative modes: interpresonal, interpretive, and presentational.
 Students will use a thematic approach in their study of language and culture concepts and will be expected to use the target language exclusively in class.
+State regulations require AP students to take the College Board administered exam.